-***This episode was sponsored in part by our friends at Cleverhood.
-For 20% off of stylish, functional rain gear designed specifically for walking and cycling, enter coupon code BANCARS at checkout now through November 1st.***
+***This episode is sponsored in part by our friends at Cleverhood.
+For 20% off stylish, functional rain gear designed specifically for walking and biking enter coupon code BANCARS at checkout now through November 1.***

 Support The War on Cars on Patreon and get cool stickers, access to exclusive bonus content and more.